Pakistan parliament adjourns, to reconvene on vote to oust PM Khan -speaker | Politics

 - Pakistan

+Before the adjournment, opposition leader Shehbaz Sharif, expected to become prime minister if Khan is ousted, addressed the assembly, urging Qaiser to ensure the vote was carried out as a matter of priority.
+The speaker said he would implement the court order "in true letter and spirit".

-The prime minister, 69, who surged to power in 2018 with the military's support, recently lost his parliamentary majority when allies quit his coalition government.
+Khan, 69, surged to power in 2018 with the military's support but recently lost his parliamentary majority when allies quit his coalition government.
 Opposition parties say he has failed to revive an economy battered by COVID-19 or fulfil promises to make Pakistan a corruption-free, prosperous nation respected on the world stage.
 The opposition and some analysts say Khan has fallen out with the military, a charge he and the military deny.
 The army has ruled the state for half its 75-year post-colonial history, and no prime minister has completed their full five-year term.

 But he said he would not recognise any opposition government that replaced him.
 "I will not accept an imported government," he told the nation in a late-night address, suggesting the move to oust him was part of a foreign conspiracy and calling for peaceful protests on Sunday.
 "I'm ready for a struggle."